NeoChow/blog/Posts/21-7-cool-features-in-swift/content.md

 Above I have defined a class `Word` that contains a String for the actual word and also a part of speech.
 Then I defined an array of words called `sentence`.

 If another programmer saw a variable called `sentence` defined as an array, I think it would be a pretty safe bet to assume that it is simply an array of strings.
 In Objective-C, this kind of misconception would not be caught until runtime because the compiler doesn’t know what type is supposed to go into the array, but in Swift, every array is defined as holding a specific type.
 In the example above, the compiler infers that the array is of type `Word[]`.
-If you wanted to be more explicitly you could write its definition like so: `var sentence : Word[] = …` but it isn’t necessary.
+If you wanted to be more explicitly you could write its definition like so: `var sentence: Word[] = …` but it isn’t necessary.
 Even without explicitly defining it as such, the compiler gives an error if you try to append a value to it that is not a `Word`.
 It also gives an error if you try to operate on the value as if it were a `String`.

 This feature will make Swift APIs including collections much more easily understood and safer to operate with.